 Consequences of FOV implementation

-Starlink’s dynamic FOV camera state system might’ve become a tool to cause unintended accessibility concerns / camera experiences.
+Without the option, Starlink’s dynamic FOV camera states might have caused unintended accessibility concerns / camera experiences.

-In some cases we felt the end result might compromise how different levels of speeds “feel” as intended.
+And with the option, in some cases, we felt the end result might compromise how different levels of speeds “feel” as intended.

 As long as our options were providing avenues to avoid fish-eye / claustrophobia, we achieve our goals.